Redelyx/label-studio-BERT-for-ABSA/README.md

 label-studio start my-annotation-project --init --ml-backend http://localhost:9090
 ```

 The browser opens at `http://localhost:8080`.
-Upload your data on **Import** page ~then annotate by selecting **Labeling** page.
+Upload your data on **Import** page and retrieve your predictions.<br/>
-Once you've annotate sufficient amount of data, go to **Model** page and press **Start Training** button.
-Once training is finished, model automatically starts serving for inference from Label Studio, and you'll find all model checkpoints inside `my-ml-backend/<ml-backend-id>/` directory.~
-(Not available yet)
+See my other repo [BERTforABSA](https://github.com/Redelyx/BERT-for-ABSA) to train bert-based models.

 [Click here](https://labelstud.io/guide/ml.html) to read more about how to use Machine Learning backend and build Human-in-the-Loop pipelines with Label Studio